This warm, thick Chocolate de Maní (Peanut 'Cocoa') was a popular tradition in my own family, and very much worth a try. Mornings got better!

 Chocolate de Maní Recipe (Dominican Peanut 'Cocoa')

 - 1½ cups unsalted toasted peanuts

 - 2 quarts skim milk [2 lt]

 - A pinch of salt

 - 1 cup sugar , or to taste

 - 6 cloves

-- Blend the toasted peanuts, milk, a pinch of salt and sugar to taste.
+- Blending: Blend the toasted peanuts, milk, and salt.
+Add sugar to taste.
+Pour into a pot.

-- Remove the cinnamon sticks and cloves.
+- Heating: Add cinnamon sticks and cloves.
+Boil for 10 minutes over low heat.
+Remove the cinnamon sticks and cloves.